 Step 3: Pick an interest bearing savings account.

 When the time is right to open an account with your child, don’t just head to the same bank you’ve always used—use a site like Bankrate to explore new options.
-Online banks and credit unions often offer better interest rates for savings account, even for minors.
+Online banks and credit unions often offer better interest rates for savings accounts, even for minors.

 Bottom line: There are great options out there, so do your research.
 Don’t make the mistake of sitting on $1,000 earning no interest in a savings account under your child’s name.
 Set an intent for the money and involve your children, or if they’re too young to be involved, you might consider closing those accounts and dumping the money in a 529 plan.
 You’re more likely to see it grow.